arabcoders/watchstate/README.md

 # WatchState

-WatchState is a CLI based tool to sync your play state between your different media backends, without relying on 3rd party services, this tool support the major media backends like `Jellyfin`, `Plex Media Server` and `Emby`.
+WatchState is primarily commandline tool that can sync your play state cross your different media backends, without relying on 3rd party services, this tool support `Jellyfin`, `Plex Media Server`and `Emby` out of the box.

+It's also come with some goodies, like finding `mis-identified items` or `unmatched items`. `querying` your backend for specific item.

 # Install